RileCraft/DiscordBot-Template/README.md

   <img src="https://img.shields.io/github/stars/RileCraft/DiscordBot-Template.svg?style=for-the-badge">
 </p>

-# Discord Bot Template
+# Discord Bot Template TS

 The Discord Bot Template provides a solid foundation for creating feature-rich Discord bots using Discord.js.
 It includes various managers for handling message commands, buttons, select menus, slash commands, context menus, and modal forms.
 The template offers customization options, colorful logging, and a simple code structure.

 ## Changelog

-- **Breaking Changes.**
 - Latest Discord.js adaptation.
-- Refactored entire template to ESM module.
-- Config file has been moved to `Src`.
+- Following JavaScript Naming Convention.
-- Removed the `node-recursive-directory` and shifted to `glob`.
+- Removed `node-recursive-directory` dependency.
+- Support for `AutoCompleteInteraction` added.
+- Converted from `CommonJS` to `ESM Module`.
-- Better Handling of all the commands and interactions.
+- Improved handling of all events, commands with lower memory usage.
-- renamed main file of `Bot.js` does no longer export `client`.
+- Config file has been shifted to `Src`.
+- Moved from `Collections` to `Map`.
+- `messageCommandsAliases` has been renamed to `messageCommands_Aliases`
+- `Quick.DB` has been removed and instead all cooldowns data will be now stored in `CooldownDB.txt` in the root directory using `fs`.
+- Refactored command options.
+- `chalk` has been replaced with `tasai`.
 - Extended all command options support to interactions.
-- Merged all the cooldown databases into one.
-- Moved from `collections` to `Map`.
-- Moved from `Config.js` to `.env`.
+- `SlashCommands` and `ContextMenus` has been seperated into different folders and managed differently.
+- `SlashCommands` have been simplified as now instead of `Guilds/<GuildID>/<Files Here>`, you can use `guilds: ["GUILD ID"]`
+- In a slashCommand you do not need to assign the `type: ApplicationCommandType` property as the handler by default assumes it as `ChatInput`.

 ## Documentation